About Martin Heller

 Dr. Heller taught various Windows programming courses at Boston University and onsite at local companies as an Adjunct Professor in the 1990s, using his own Windows programming books as the texts for the courses.
 Martin also spoke regularly at WinDev conferences during this period.

-Martin is familiar with all Windows operating systems, many Linux operating systems, a few embedded and mobile operating systems, and most programming languages.
-He is currently Vice President of Technology and Education at Alpha Software.
-He is also a Contributing Editor, reviewer and blogger for InfoWorld.
+Martin is familiar with all Windows and Macintosh operating systems, many Linux distros, Android, iOS, and most programming languages.
+He is currently a consultant as well as a Contributing Editor and reviewer for InfoWorld.

 Martin's publications are summarized here.